 This field provides a URL where your listeners will always be able to find the episode you are uploading.
 For example, your permalink might point to your Libsyn blog post, or to a different page where you will always keep the episode.
 It’s important that the URL you enter here never changes.

-If you are not using the Libsyn blog post to house your episodes, you might use the Libsyn Podcast page, the episode media file, or a custom URL, such as whatever blogging platform you prefer.
+If you are not using the Libsyn blog post to house your episodes, you might use the Libsyn Podcast page or a custom URL, such as whatever blogging platform you prefer.
 To use the latter option, generate your blog post, get the URL, and enter it in the Permalink Points To field.

 Apple Podcasts Title